Alliance Growers has organized into four divisions

 Alliance Growers has already acquired interests in two ACMPR applicants, most notably 100% of BiocannaTech, a late-stage ACMPR applicant based in Québec, and Canwe, a private company based in Ontario, that has applied for its ACMPR license and is currently in the review and security clearance stage.

 Building partnerships with growers will allow Alliance Growers to secure long-term plantlet sale contracts for the Cannabis Biotech Complex and off-take agreements for wholesale cost cannabis flowers for CBD oil extraction.

-Alliance Growers has entered into an exclusive agreement to fully acquire Biocannatech Inc., located in Mont-Royal, Québec.
+Alliance Growers has entered into an exclusive agreement to fully acquire Biocannatech Inc., located in Mount Royal, Québec.
 Biocannatech is in the final expedited phase of Health Canada’s “Access to Cannabis for Medical Purposes Regulations” (ACMPR) approval for the production and sales of Medical Marijuana.

 Alliance Growers will supply financing and resources to build out the medical marijuana facility in preparation for the inspection required to obtain a growing license.
 Once Health Canada is satisfied with a successful crop, Alliance Growers will be granted its distribution license.